Felipe Nasr

 After a year as the official test driver for Williams in 2014, he joined Sauber as a full-time Formula One driver in 2015.
 However, from the 2017 season he was replaced by Pascal Wehrlein.

 From 2018, Nasr has been competing in the IMSA WeatherTech SportsCar Championship for Whelen Engineering Racing, winning the championship with co-driver Eric Curran in his first year in the series and winning another title with countryman Pipo Derani in 2021.

 For 2022, Nasr was named a Porsche factory driver.

-Career
+Early career

 Karting

 Born in Brasília, Distrito Federal, Nasr began karting in Brazil when he was seven years old.
 Between 2000 and 2007 he won several championship titles in Brazil.